david-meltzer/Longform-Question-Generation/README.md

 All our fine-tuned models are hosted on Huggingface, see any model <a href="https://huggingface.co/dhmeltzer">here<a> which contains the text "asks" or "askscience" in the model name.
 The best performing model is a fine-tuned BART-large model which can be tested <a href="https://huggingface.co/dhmeltzer/bart-large_askscience-qg">here</a>.
 Models with the word "yake" in the title require that any input text is modified by adding additional keywords which we extracted using the <a href="https://github.com/LIAAD/yake">YAKE</a> model.
 The (cleaned) r/AskScience dataset can be found <a href="https://huggingface.co/datasets/dhmeltzer/ask-science-qg">here</a> and the same dataset with keywords added can be found <a href="https://huggingface.co/datasets/dhmeltzer/yake_top3_asks_cleaned">here</a>.

-You can also test the models yourselves using a Streamlit application hosted on Huggingface, click href="https://huggingface.co/spaces/dhmeltzer/qg_generation">here</a>.
-The application let's you compare the performance of two of our fine-tuned models, BART-Large and FLAN-T5-Base trained on the un-augmented dataset, with the zero-shot performance of FLAN-T5-XXL and GPT-3.5.
+You can also test the models yourselves using a Streamlit application hosted on Huggingface, click <a href="https://huggingface.co/spaces/dhmeltzer/qg_generation">here</a> to open the app.
+The application let's you compare the performance of BART-Large and FLAN-T5-Base (fine-tuned on the un-augmented dataset) with the zero-shot performance of FLAN-T5-XXL and GPT-3.5.

 # Reports